joshlang/Cosmogenesis/README.md

 The source generators do not guarantee the same parameter ordering.
 Use named parameters to avoid nasty gotchas.

 Example:  `Something(bool isOk, bool willDieImmediately);` without named parameters would be called like `Something(true, false)`.
 Without warning, the source generator might change it to `Something(bool willDieImmediately, bool isOk);`, in which case your parameters are backwards (unless you use named parameters).

+Also: Don't rename document classes or methods unless you really know what you're doing.
+And since I haven't really documented everything and it's all magic, good luck with that :D

 ## Motivations